General Education (Professional Education Undergraduate Majors)

 NT-101 New Testament Survey 3 Credits

 Prerequisite to all upper division courses in New Testament.
-A close study of the New Testament text, examining the foundations of Christianity within its historical contexts, and presenting the principles and tools of interpretation. (required for all Religion majors; meets Religion/Humanities requirement for all majors).
-(School for Professional Studies Course).
+A close study of the New Testament text, examining the foundations of Christianity within its historical contexts, and presenting the principles and tools of interpretation. (required for all Religion majors; meets Religion/Humanities requirement for all PE majors).
+(Professional Education Course).

 Terms Typically Offered: Fall and Spring.